Guanyu-Lu/Group5/README.md

 | Patient | Mdm Tan | `+65 12345678` | `carelink456` |
 | Caregiver | Rachel Tan | `+65 98765432` | `carelink789` |

 David Tan and Mdm Tan are demo patients bound to Rachel Tan as their caregiver.
+Rachel Tan is the daughter of David Tan and Mdm Tan.

 ---